Scovill Mfg. Co.

 Scovill / American Optical made a number of of cone or tapered bellows cameras.
 The following is an excerpt from American Optical/Scovill Back Focus Tapering Bellows Field View Cameras - Chronology and Design detailing the history of Scovill/American Optical camera models of this basic type.

-Variations: 182.scovill&adams-acme.var1-6x8f-gg.out-400v.jpg The Acme View Camera can be found in catalogs and advertising approximately from 1884 through 1888, although there was a similar Scovill tapered bellows view camera during the wet plate era (see American Optical New Camera Box).
-It was referred to as one of a number of names: Back Focus Cone View Camera, Acme View Camera, Reversible Back View Camera.
-Despite its workmanlike design, it was highly finished in the American Optical way, showing French polish on the wood, draw file finish on the hardware, and screw slots that were laboriously aligned along the length of each brass part then filed down perfectly even with the part.
+The Acme View Camera can be found in catalogs and advertising approximately from 1884 through 1895, although there was a similar Scovill tapered bellows view camera during the wet plate era (see American Optical New Camera Box).
+Depending on the catalog and the year, the Acme was referred to as one of at least three names: Acme View Camera, Back Focus Cone View Camera, or Reversible Back View Camera.
+Despite its workmanlike design, it was highly finished, showing French polish on the wood, draw file finish on the hardware, and screw slots that were laboriously aligned along the length of each brass part then filed down perfectly even with the part.

-Acme Reversible Back View Camera Variation 2 This variation also has a removable, reversible back, but it also has an interior ground glass frame that is released via a lever.
+Acme Reversible Back View Camera Variation 2.0 This variation also has a removable, reversible back, but it also has an interior ground glass frame that is released via a lever.
 The plate holder would then be inserted into the hole vacated by the ground glass frame.
-This variation is assumed to be c.1885, since this same back is pictured in 1885 advertising for the American Optical Ripley.
-Camera.
+This variation is assumed to be c.1885, since this same back is pictured in 1885 advertising for the American Optical Ripley Camera.
 It may, therefore, be the first variation of the Acme chronologically.
-But why then would the advertising engraving show the Variation 1, above.
-I believe that Variation 2 was a very short lived, expensive to produce version of the Acme, the Variation 1 being the original version made before Variation 2, but also made after Variation 2 well into the Scovill & Adams era.
+But why then would the advertising engraving show the Variation 1.0, above.
+I believe that Variation 2.0 was a very short lived, expensive to produce version of the Acme, the Variation 1.0 being the original version made before Variation 2.0, but also made after Variation 2.0 well into the Scovill & Adams era.

-Acme Reversible Back View Camera Variation 3: This variation has yet a third variation of removable, reversible back, which, in this case, has spring back that, unlike Variation 1 and Variation 2, does not have to be removed to insert a plate holder - a very handy improvement.
+Acme Reversible Back View Camera Variation 3.0: This variation has yet a third variation of removable, reversible back, which, in this case, has spring back that, unlike the other variations, does not have to be removed to insert a plate holder - a very handy improvement.
 It has a complex set of four springs that can be set open, allowing the plate holder to be easily slid under it, then released to tightly hold the plate holder in place.
-This type of back is also seen in other high end American Optical cameras of the Scovill & Adams Co. era:
+This type of back is also seen in other high end American Optical cameras of the Scovill & Adams Co. era, such as the Compact View Variation 1.0, the Compact View / Irving View Variation 2.0, the Elm City View, the Irving View Variation 1.0, the Irving View Variation 1.2, and the Star View Camera.

 References: